-One of those options?
-Choosing to consolidate or refinance student loans.
-But what is consolidation, what is refinancing, and how do you know which one (if either) is right for you?
+But what is consolidation, what is refinancing, and how do you know which one (if either) may be right for you?

 Consolidate vs. Refinance.
 Let’s break it down.

-Here’s a simple overview of the different types of student loan consolidation, how they differ from student loan refinancing, and how to evaluate whether you should do one of these things.
+Here’s a simple overview of the different types of student loan consolidation, how they differ from student loan refinancing, and some tips for evaluating whether one of these options might work for you.

-Federal loan consolidation is offered by the government and is available for most types of federal loans—no private loans allowed.
+Federal student loan consolidation is offered by the government and is available for most types of federal student loans—no private loans allowed.
 When you consolidate with the government, your existing federal loans are combined into one new loan with a new rate, which is a weighted average of your old loans’ rates (rounded up to the nearest eighth of a percent).

-This option doesn’t save you any money, but there are still a few potential benefits:
+This option may not save you any money, but there are still a few potential benefits:

 1. Fewer bills and payments to keep track of each month.

-2. The ability to switch out older, variable rate federal loans for one fixed rate loan, which could protect you from having to pay higher rates in the future if interest rates go up.
+2. The ability to switch out older, variable rate federal loans for one, new, fixed rate loan, which could protect you from having to pay higher rates in the future if interest rates go up.
 (Note: the last variable rate federal student loans were disbursed in 2006.
-Since then, all federal loans have been fixed rate.)
+Since then, all federal student loans have been fixed-rate.)

 3. Lower monthly payments.
-But beware—this is usually the result of lengthening your payment term, which means you’ll actually have to pay more interest over the life of the loan.
+But beware—this is usually the result of lengthening your repayment term, which means you might pay more interest over the life of the loan.

 Private Loan Consolidation